FarronF/limerick-council-meetings/meetings/2016/04/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 11th March 2016.md

 The following items were raised at the completion of the Agenda:

-It was agreed that a representative from Limerick Youth Service would be invited to attend the--- 5
+It was agreed that a representative from Limerick Youth Service would be invited to attend the
+---
+5

 April or May Meeting to give an update on the Youth Bank.